Vaishnavi2701-mk/Git-Github/README.md

 <h3> How to resolve Merge Conflict? </h3>

 When we click on "Merge Pull Request" it will show a message like "This request contains merge conflict", then click on "Resolve Conflicts" and manually make the relevant changes , click on "Marked as Resolved" and then finaly "Commit Merge".

+In GitHub, creating an issue refers to opening a ticket or report to track a problem, bug, feature request, or any other topic related to a repository.
+Issues provide a structured way for collaboration, communication, and project management within a repository.

+To create an issue in GitHub, follow these steps:

+1. Navigate to the repository: Go to the repository on GitHub where you want to create the issue.

+2. Click on the "Issues" tab: The "Issues" tab is located near the top of the repository page, next to the "Code" tab.

+3. Click on the "New issue" button: On the right-hand side of the "Issues" page, you will find a green button labeled "New issue."
+Click on it.

+4. Fill in the issue details:
+   - Title: Provide a concise and descriptive title for the issue.
+   - Comment: Write a detailed description of the issue, including any relevant information, steps to reproduce a bug, or suggestions for improvements.
+   - Labels: Optionally, you can assign labels to categorize the issue (e.g., bug, enhancement, documentation).
+   - Assignees: You can assign the issue to one or more individuals who will be responsible for addressing it.
+   - Milestone: If your project uses milestones to track progress, you can assign the issue to a specific milestone.
+   - Additional Options: GitHub provides various additional options, such as attaching files, linking related issues or pull requests, and more.

+5. Preview and Submit: Before submitting the issue, preview the content to ensure everything looks correct.
+If satisfied, click on the "Submit new issue" button.

+Once the issue is created, it becomes a central place for discussion, collaboration, and tracking progress related to the specific topic.
+Users can comment on the issue, offer solutions, provide additional information, or indicate that they are working on addressing the issue.

+Creating issues in GitHub helps to organize and manage tasks, foster communication among project contributors, and maintain a structured workflow for resolving problems or implementing new features.

+<h3> Dealing with issue on Github </h3>

+To repond an issue, we can create a related commit to resolve that and in a commit message we can add an issue ID, eg., "I have made changes in response to #4" or if we will write "I fixed #4" then it will automatically close an issue as "fixed" keyword identify that it must be close.
+Same as that copy the commit hash ID for a particular issue and mention it in the description box as "I have resolve this issue with a commit 5gfkhj5hhkk3427ku789e".
+This is much relevant because other users can check that for which commit we have resolved which issue and for which issue we have made what commit.